• Skip to primary navigation

 How to Know Output Voltage:

-If transistor work normal and circuit is made stable we can imagine output voltage like this:
+If the transistor operates normally and the circuit remains stable, we can expect the output voltage to behave like this:

 Vout = VZD − VBE